iajhff/simplicitybasics/Tutorial.md

 A guide to deploying Simplicity smart contracts on Liquid testnet using SimplicityHL, hal-simplicity, and Elements Core.

+## TODO
+1. Clarify and fix control block issue and best practice
+2. Finalize way to build transaction json with hal-simplicity instead of simply

 ---

 ## Table of Contents